Belarus–European Union border crisis: Role of airlines and tourist agencies

+A number of travel agencies in Belarus are believed to have been instructed by the government to organize "Belarus tours" for Iraqis.
+The most prominent was the Belarusian state-owned Tsentrkurort Tsentrkurort (Центркурорт), which is subordinated to the presidential administration of Belarus.
+For instance, an investigation by the Russian organization Dossier and German newspaper Der Spiegel revealed that Tsentrkurort was collaborating with several Belarusian and Iraqi travel agencies to facilitate visas for "hunting tours" in Belarus, as well as handling travel arrangements such as flights and accommodation.
+The travel agency Oskartur (Оскартур) was also heavily involved in this particular scheme.
+The pretext "hunting tours" may have been chosen because hunting was exempted from COVID-19 pandemic travel restrictions in place at the time.
+It was also reported that several travel agencies, including Oskartur, were given full access to the international zone of Minsk airport and delegated the power to issue visas, normally reserved for border guards.
+These companies were suspected to have received special privileges from airport staff and authorities, as other travel agencies were not allowed to provide similar services.

 On the border

 According to the investigation of LRT, the Lithuanian state media outlet, Iraqi Kurds claimed that they were told that entering the European Union via Belarus was legal.
 After a few days in Belarusian hotels, migrants were collected, taken to the border and instructed to proceed on foot, believing that a car would be waiting for them in Lithuania.
 It was reported that they paid up to €15,000 for travel and tourist visas as well as US$3,000–4,000 deposits.
 According to the investigation of Belarusian news server reform.by, people from the Middle East believe that they should destroy their passport in order to avoid deportation from the EU.
 Belsat TV journalists found groups in social networks and Telegram groups which provide help and advice for those who cross the Belarus–Lithuania border.
 Videos of people crossing fences on the Lithuanian side were published there.
 Migrants repeatedly used the cover story that they are students from Belarusian universities.